-WHAT DOES DIAMOND CERTIFICATION LOOK AT
+WHAT DOES A DIAMOND CERTIFICATION INCLUDE?

 WHY IT’S GOOD TO BUY A CERTIFIED DIAMOND